Flat Heads still a conern

 “Any degree of asymmetry in head shape may have a lasting impact on a child’s self esteem and quality of life,” said Miriam.

-As a result, Dr Tristan DeChalain and other (New Zealand) Craniofacial plastic surgeons have referred numerous patients dealing with the problem to Miriam.
-Her brief was to help to achieve effective counter-positioning during sleep, keeping pressure off the flat spot and thereby helping correct the deformity, while still meeting SIDS requirements to keep young babies off tummies when sleeping.
+As a result, Canadian Dr Tristan DeChalain and Craniofacial plastic surgeons from Australia and New Zealand have referred numerous patients dealing with the problem to Miriam.
+Her brief is to help to achieve effective counter-positioning during sleep, keeping pressure off the flat spot and thereby helping correct the deformity, while still meeting SIDS requirements to keep young babies off tummies when sleeping.

 The results have been significant, with all babies showing improvement in head shape, avoiding the need for orthotic “helmets” and in two cases avoiding surgery.

-“Unbelievably, right now in most ‘developed’ countries a significant number of babies are being fitted , in hospitals, with helmets!” observes Miriam.
+“Unbelievably even right now in most ‘developed’ countries there are still a significant number of babies being fitted , in hospitals, with helmets!” observes Miriam.

 “While early intervention can result in rapid improvement in head shape, with the right techniques prevention is readily achievable and is by far the best option,” she said.